The complete guide to the Barnevelder chicken. An overview of this classic dutch breed.

 The Barnevelder chicken is a Dutch breed that was developed in the early 20th century in the town of Barneveld in Holland.

 It was created by crossbreeding different breeds of chickens, including the Brahma and the Cochin, and was originally bred for both meat and eggs.
-The breed quickly became popular in the Netherlands, and has since spread throughout the world.

 Unique traits of the Barnevelder: